PfGAnalytics/Wellbeing-Dashboard/README.md

 - All links are still working e.g. Downloads, share buttons, links to external websites, links that make referene to other parts of the dashboard etc.

 ### Datavis hosting :computer:
 1. Ensure the dashboard project is 'flat' i.e. there are no subfolders.
-All files must be at the same level e.g. `.html`, `.js`, `.png`, `.css` etc. files must all be in the same folder beside each other **Add instructions for datavis prep Rscript **
+All files must be at the same level e.g. `.html`, `.js`, `.png`, `.css` etc. files must all be in the same folder beside each other.
+The simplest way to do this is to open R Studio and run the `datavis prep base64.R` script.
 1. Arrange for all files to be uploaded to the DataVis server - ensure that the files are scheduled for release in line with your pre-announced publication date (for new statistics) or as necessary for fixes/minor updates.
 1. ITassist will need to create:
    - A subdomain e.g. `spending.nisra.gov.uk`